Samsung/tizen-docs/docs/application/web/get-started/tv/first-app.md

 After you have built the application, run it.

 <a name="run"></a>
-## Running Your Application
+## Run your application

-You can run the Web application on the [emulator](../../tutorials/process/run-debug-app.md#emulator), [Samsung TV Simulator](http://developer.samsung.com/tv/develop/getting-started/using-sdk/tv-simulator), or a [real target device](../../tutorials/process/run-debug-app.md#target).
+You can run the Web application on the [emulator](../../tutorials/process/run-debug-app.md#emulator), [Samsung TV Simulator](http://developer.samsung.com/tv/develop/getting-started/using-sdk/tv-simulator){:target="_blank"}, or a [real target device](../../tutorials/process/run-debug-app.md#target).

 <a name="emulator"></a>
-### Running on the Emulator
+### Run on emulator

-To run the application on the emulator:
+To run the application on the emulator, follow these steps:

 1. Launch an emulator instance in the [Emulator Manager](../../../tizen-studio/common-tools/emulator-manager.md):